swiss-art-research-net/pwro/README.md

 In this repository users will find the different stable versions of PWRo which can be used for creating, managing and querying semantic data using the PWRo.
 Each release includes at least a specification document in pdf format, explaining the ontology, and an rdfs file which enables its implementation as a semantic web ontology in rdfs supporting platforms and systems.

+Tools

+In addition to the ontology itself, we aim to provide different tools and documentation supporting the understanding and uptake of the ontology.

+Draw.iu Library

+Under the tools section of this repo, you will find a draw.io library to aid in formulating diagrams and proposal using the ontology.
+This library has been generated following the methods established for the CIDOC CRM and implemented by the Canadian Heritage Information Network (https://www.canada.ca/en/heritage-information-network.html).
+The creation of the draw.io library has been made possible with their support.

 This is version 1.0.